National Science Week: national grants

 The Australian Government Department of Industry, Innovation and Science supports National Science Week through an annual competitive grants program.

-Southern Cross Outreach Observatory Project
+Southern Cross Outreach Observatory Project (SCOOP)

 Muhammad Akbar Hussain

 An observatory on wheels will head to regional South Australia, and Northern Territory in August 2018.

 Southern Cross Outreach Observatory Project is a mobile astronomical observatory taking science engagement to regional communities.
 This mobile observatory is designed to travel far and wide, and is equipped with computerised telescopes for solar viewing and night time astronomy.

 Michael Mills (Heaps Good Productions)

 Palaeontology meets music and theatre in a series of performances in key locations in regional and metro Australia, exploring their history through the arts and sciences.

 The people of Winton walk in the shadows of the dinosaurs that lived there millions of years ago.
 Those in Parachilna, the Flinders Ranges, step amongst the slime-prints of the first large animals found on Earth, the Ediacarans.
 And what we now know as Coober Pedy was once the prehistoric Eromanga Sea.

 In the shadows of our prehistoric past is a storytelling experience that travels to the locations where the prehistoric stories have been revealed and reveals the science.